-If your only sources of information were blog posts, Reddit, and community forums, you might be convinced that cough syrup medications like Mucinex or Robitussin are the magic secret to conceiving while you're ovulating.
+If your only sources of information were blog posts, Reddit, community forums, and other social media platforms, you might be convinced that cough syrup medications like Mucinex or Robitussin are the magic secret to conceiving while you're ovulating.
 There are many people who are TTC posting stories of cough syrup making their cervical mucus more sperm-friendly, which then helped them conceive — like one TikTok user who recently went viral for claiming that it helped her get pregnant.

 So, is the magic ingredient to conceiving hiding in your medicine cabinet?
-Short answer: no. According to experts, cough syrup medications like Mucinex or Robitussin do not significantly boost your chances of conceiving.
+Short answer: no. According to experts, over-the-counter cough medicine like Mucinex or Robitussin do not significantly boost your chances of conceiving.
 Any “scientific” claims of cough syrup improving fertility are based on a single, small, methodologically flawed study done almost 40 years ago.

 Note: This article refers to Mucinex broadly, but is not the same thing as Mucinex D, which contains pseudoephedrine.
 That medicine should only be taken with a doctor's supervision, under any circumstances.